ntueni/Brain_Creation_Code/README.md

 # BrainMesher

+fixed problem with homogenization - possible to get 1R - 2R - 4R - 9R and 17R models

 Create a 3D brain mesh from mri images using only hexahedral elements.

 1. Import aseg.mgz from freesurfer output (after performing ,recon-all' on mri images)